-To believe such an occurrence happened a person must have faith and belief in God, the Creator and Sustainer of all things, and that by and through Him, all things exist.
+To believe such an occurrence can happen a person must have faith and belief in God, the Creator and Sustainer of all things, and that by and through Him, all things exist.
 Secondly, you must believe the Scriptures are the inspired and authoritative Word of God.
 Hebrews 11:6 tell us that “without faith it is impossible to please him: for he that cometh to God must believe that He is, and that He is a rewarder of them that diligently seek him.”
 The opening verses of the Bible concisely tell us how the world was created, “In the beginning God created the heaven and the earth.”
 In the first and second chapters of Genesis, the Scriptures state emphatically how man was created.

 The Bible speaks for itself regarding its origin, value to the men and women of God, and purpose as stated in John 1:1-2, “In the beginning was the Word, and the Word was with God, and the Word was God.
 The same was in the beginning with God”; and in 1 John 1:1, “That which was from the beginning, which we have heard, which we have seen with our eyes, which we have looked upon, and our hands have handled, of the Word of life”.